katahiromz/mojiben/README.txt

 Furthermore, when multiple kanji are combined, they form a kanji idiom, which can have different meanings.
 You can say you have mastered a character only once you can read, write, pronounce, and understand it.

 Correct stroke order trains you to write neatly and get things done efficiently.
-Stroke order is also used as a sanity check in job hunting.
 Don't underestimate stroke order.

 Kanji can be read in two ways: on-yomi and kun-yomi.
 Onyomi is a reading style introduced from ancient China.
 Kunyomi is a reading style unique to Japan.